deanovision/wallapp-api/README.md

 ## Setup Authorizer For User Authentication

-Deploy an instance of Authorizer to Heroku [see docs](https://docs.authorizer.dev/deployment/heroku#create-instance) after deploying visit the to retreive your `AUTH_URL` and `AUTH_CLIENT_ID` for your environment variables
+Deploy an instance of Authorizer to Heroku [see docs](https://docs.authorizer.dev/deployment/heroku#create-instance) after deploying visit the app to retreive your `AUTH_URL` and `AUTH_CLIENT_ID` for your environment variables

 ## Setup Sendgrid